andriniaina/trimui_sharp_led/README.md

 1. Download a [release](https://github.com/andriniaina/trimui_sharp_led/releases/latest)
 2. Unzip and copy to `/userdata/system/`.
 You should have folders named /userdata/system/services and /userdata/system/trimui_sharp_led
 3. Modify `trimui_sharp_led.ini`
-4. Go to `System Settings > Services`, disable all other LED services, enable the service TRIMUI_SHARP_LED
+4. Go to `System Settings > Services`, disable all other LED services, enable the service TRIMUI_SHARP_LED, reboot (?)

 Configuration
 =======